Elie-A-98/yeager-dapp/README.md

 ### 1.1 Purpose of this Repository

-This project was initiated at the request of Araceli Martinez as part of the recruitment process to assess my skills.

 This repository aims to deliver a solution that aligns with the project requirements outlined in the [Fullstack_js_-_Web3_Integration](./docs/planning/documents/Fullstack_js_-_Web3_Integration.pdf) document I received on September 10, 2024.

-Being an assessment project, I will try without over-complicating the solution, to impress the reviewer to maximize the chance of my application being accepted.

-I will set the list below as the main goals of this repository:
+This is a list of the main goals of this repository:

 - Implementing all the specified project requirements
 - Effective utilization of the designated technologies.
 - Demonstration of my knowledge of Web3
 - Demonstration of my ability to build a full-stack Web3 application that is both maintainable and scalable.
-- Share the decisions and assumptions I made.
+- Share the decisions and assumptions I made as well as the challenges faced during development.
-- Document the time invested and any challenges encountered during the development process.

 ### 1.2 Out of scope